applied-meta-omics-ethz-2023/metagenomics-workshop/module-2/README.md

 - https://genome.cshlp.org/content/25/7/1043.short
 - https://journals.asm.org/doi/abs/10.1128/msystems.00731-19

-To estimate genome completeness and contimation you have several options, including [CheckM](https://github.com/Ecogenomics/CheckM), Anvi'o or BUSCO.
+To estimate genome completeness and contamination you have several options, including [CheckM](https://github.com/Ecogenomics/CheckM), Anvi'o or BUSCO.
 Here, we will use CheckM.

 ### Running commands in the background with `screen`